bhimrajsinghbhuller/bhimrajsinghbhuller.github.io/_pages/about.md

 ## 📚 Teaching and Community Contributions

-To further contribute to the Economics community, I have a [YouTube](https://www.youtube.com/@econoinsight)and [Medium](https://medium.com/) channel where I publish educational Economics content.
+To further contribute to the Economics community, I have a [YouTube](https://www.youtube.com/@econoinsight) and [Medium](https://medium.com/) channel where I publish educational Economics content.